wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Telepath will still be used as a data pickle/un-pickle convention if required for more complex data setup.
 - Avoid writing too much HTML (more than `textContent` or basic elements without classes) in the Stimulus controller, instead leverage the `template` element to move large amounts of HTML back into the Django templates.
 This also helps for translations which can be done in Django and co-located with the other HTML.
 - Avoid using the JavaScript translation functions in Stimulus controllers, this is technically doable but will make it harder for usage of this controller to change this without extending the component, prefer instead to provide translated values in the relevant data values or in `template` / hidden elements within the component as targets.
+- Use JSDOC to document methods, including the [`@fires`](https://jsdoc.app/tags-fires.html) for events that are dispatched and [`@listens`](https://jsdoc.app/tags-listens.html) for events that are listened to.
+- Good article to glean off https://thoughtbot.com/blog/taking-the-most-out-of-stimulus

 #### Documentation in folder